 Originally Posted by TinyScout

-I suggest we remove mounts, and instead opt to use a similar system.
-Because of the cataclysm, every single character starts out with a broken spine, and so is completely paralyzed from the waist down.
-This means you need to get by with only your arms for movement, reducing movement speed by 90% of normal running speed.
-At 60, you can pay a fee of 5000 gold for a bitchin' Drek'thar brand wheelchair, increasing your speed to 50% of normal speed.
+I suggest we remove mounts and instead use a similar system.
+Because of the cataclysm, everyone starts with a broken spine and is paralyzed from the waist down.
+So you need to get by with only your arms, reducing speed by 90%.
+At 60 you can pay 5k for a bitchin' Drek'thar brand wheelchair.

 If the enchanter doesn't win the roll...why does it matter that someone can get an enchanting mat?